How can I get a copy of my application?

 What kind of photo meets the requirements for the application?

-Please note that a passport photo must be uploaded to each exam application, including applications for re-exam.
+A passport photo must be uploaded to each exam application, including applications for re-exam.
 If you are submitting a re-exam application you may use the same photo from the last application (providing that it is still representative) but it must be uploaded to the current application.
 Failure to upload a proper passport photo or uploading the photo in any format other than .jpg will result in a determination that you are not eligible to sit for the bar examination.

 May I use my school email address as my Synergy login?